psychemedia/storytelling-notes/knight-york-fish-ring.md

 The oldest manuscript authority for the Tain bo Fraich is the Book of Leinster, written before 1150.
 There are at least two other manuscript authorities, one in Egerton, 1782 (published by Professor Kuno Meyer in the Zeitschrift fur Celt Philologie, 1902); the other is in MS. XL., Advocates' Library, Edinburgh (published in the Revue Celtique, Vol. XXIV.).
 Professor Meyer has kindly allowed me to copy his comparison of these manuscripts and his revision of O'Beirne Crowe's translation of the Book of Leinster text.
 The text of the literal translation given here follows, however, in the main O'Beirne Crowe's translation, which is in the Proceedings of the Royal Irish Academy for 1870; a few insertions are made from the other MSS.; when so made the insertion is indicated by a note.

-For those who may be interested in the subsequent history of Fraech, it may be mentioned that he was one of the first of the Connaught champions to beslain by Cuchulain in the war of Cualnge; see Miss Faraday's translation (*Grimm Library*, page 35).
+For those who may be interested in the subsequent history of Fraech, it may be mentioned that he was one of the first of the Connaught champions to be slain by Cuchulain in the war of Cualnge; see Miss Faraday's translation (*Grimm Library*, page 35).